Finta Aba: Uprising against Ladislaus

-By mid-1281 Ladislaus decided to raise the rival baronial group when the excommunicated Ivan Kőszegi was elected Palatine, replacing Peter Csák, who succeeded Finta shortly before.
-Voivode Stephen, son of Tekesh and Judge royal Peter Aba, brother of Finta also lost their positions.
+By mid-1281, Ladislaus decided to raise the rival baronial group when the excommunicated Ivan Kőszegi was elected Palatine, replacing Peter Csák, who succeeded Finta shortly before.
+Voivode Stephen, son of Tekesh, and Judge royal Peter Aba, brother of Finta, also lost their positions.
 Following royal charters refer to Finta as "disloyal", "traitor", "domineering", "impenitent" and "perfidious" who caused "much suffering to the realm".
 As Peter Aba was appointed Master of the treasury and there is no mention of Amadeus Aba, it is likely to be declared that only Finta rebelled against the king and not the whole Aba clan.
 The revolt caused an internal conflict; Ladislaus launched a campaign against him and seized his castles (e.g. Gede, Szalánc) in the summer of 1281, the royal army was also involved by Kőszegi forces.

-Ladislaus was not able to definitively defeat Finta until the end of the year as there were also battles and sieges at Northeast Hungary in the next year and the Sárospatak Castle was also under siege which probably defended by Stephen, son of Tekesh where he was ispán.
-However the Cuman rebellion in 1282 appeared as a much more serious problem.
+Ladislaus was not able to definitively defeat Finta until the end of the year as there were also battles and sieges at Northeast Hungary in the next year and the Sárospatak Castle was also under siege which was probably defended by Stephen, son of Tekesh, where he was ispán.
+However, the Cuman rebellion in 1282 appeared as a much more serious problem.
 Nevertheless, Finta Aba lost all of his political influence and died in 1287.